 In this section of the dps.report you will find damage modifiers that are shared (so they affect basically everyone in the squad).
 The list of modifiers you can find here are:

 For more information on how to read these numbers, look at the previous section.
-Here you can see certain statistics about uptime of certain skills (like is the using , sharing ).
-Alternatively, you can take a look at how much damage a specific mechanic on a boss inflates your damage by.
+Here you can see certain statistics about uptime of certain skills (like is the Renegade using , Soulbeast sharing ).
+Alternatively, you can take a look at how much damage a specific mechanic on a boss increases your damage.

 Class-Based Damage Modifiers